Theldus/aix-user/README.md

 <br/>
 <br/>
-A public-domain PoC/attempt to run 32-bit AIX binaries on Linux via Unicorn, same idea as qemu-user, but for AIX+PPC
+A public-domain PoC/attempt to run 32-bit AIX binaries on Linux via Unicorn, same idea as qemu-user, but for AIX+PPC, with tested support for AIX 7.2 and 7.3 (WIP).

 ## Why?
 The idea came when I participated in a project where we needed to move an